Typekit is now Adobe Fonts.

 Read Find the perfect typeface to get inspired by the top-notch fonts available from Typekit.

 Press ESC to select the text object, and then right-click and choose Create Outlines.
-You’ve just created a
+Now you have a

 vector graphic that can be endlessly manipulated — just be aware that you can’t edit it as text anymore.